CRPF DG Kuldiep Singh gets additional charge of National Investigation Agency | Law-Order

 - India

-CRPF chief Kuldiep Singh has been given the additional charge of the Director General of the National Investigation Agency (NIA) to replace Y C Modi, who retires on Monday, a Home Ministry order said.
+CRPF chief Kuldiep Singh has been given additional charge of the National Investigation Agency (NIA), replacing Y C Modi who retires as director general of the anti-terror probe agency on Monday, a Home Ministry order said.

-Modi, a 1984-batch IPS officer of the Assam-Meghalaya cadre, was appointed chief of the federal anti-terror probe agency in September 2017.
+Modi, a 1984-batch Indian Police Service (IPS) officer of Assam-Meghalaya cadre, was appointed NIA chief in September 2017.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)